InnovateForVegas/.github/CONTRIBUTING.md

 ### Main Branch Naming

-To be clear immediately, the global transition to *main* as a preferred default branch name over the legacy *master* is in effect for all Innovate for Vegas Foundation project repositories.
+To be clear immediately, the global transition to *main* as a preferred default branch name over the legacy *master* is in effect for all Innovate for Vegas Foundation component project repositories.

-### Join a Project
+### Join an Initiative

-At any given time there may be more than one top-level project in progress in the Innovate for Vegas organization, found on GitHub or perhaps elsewhere for non-code-like projects.
-Until a better system is identified and implemented, projects participation is managed through the GitHub Teams feature, identifying the team members involved and meeting with them to discuss participation is a great early step.
-We encourage those interested in joining a project to bring curiosity, skill, or both, as long as there is also interest!
+At any given time there may be more than one top-level initiative in progress in the Innovate for Vegas organization, found on GitHub or perhaps elsewhere for non-code-like initiatives.
+Until a better system is identified and implemented, initiative and component projects participation is managed through the GitHub Teams feature, identifying the team members involved and meeting with them to discuss participation is a great early step.
+We encourage those interested in joining an initiative and/or component projects to bring curiosity, skill, or both, as long as there is also interest!

-### Start a Project
+### Start an Initiative

-If there is not an existing project already in progress, suggest one!
-At the time of this writing, a new project topic begins each month as the previous topic wraps up from ideation and innovation to the full stack of ideation, innovation, implementation, and integration.
-The project topics align for the most part with a capstone project, and also lean heavily toward civic utility, whether working directly with municipal partners from the start, or later as a project reaches some level of usability for consideration and possibly continued development.
-With all of this in mind, new project topic ideas, and new components to add to an existing project, are both welcome by way of additional discussion and consideration.
+If there is not an existing initiative already in progress, suggest one!
+At the time of this writing, a new initiative topic begins each month as the previous topic wraps up from ideation and innovation to the full stack of ideation, innovation, implementation, and integration.
+The project topics align for the most part with a capstone project, and also lean heavily toward civic utility, whether working directly with municipal partners from the start, or later as an initiative reaches some level of usability for consideration and possibly continued development.
+With all of this in mind, new initiative topic ideas, and new components to add to an existing initiative, are both welcome by way of additional discussion and consideration.

 ### Getting Started